arieees666/arieees666.github.io/README.md

  - March 12, 2021: `Finished the broker room on tryhackme, enjoyed playing around requests with burp.
 Preparing to solve hacknote from pwnable.tw but having problems unstripping the libc`
  - March 13, 2021: `Had fun with retracing a hacker's steps from a packet capture then redoing the needed steps to pwn the hacked machine on tryhackme.
 Solved a slightly tricky heap chall from nahamsec ctf which is pretty nice, I'm improving :)`
  - March 14, 2021: `Finished overpass2, similar approached with the challenge I solved yesterday.
 Speedrun through some of the challenges on nahamcon.`
+ - March 15, 2021: `PWNED MY FIRST HACKTHEBOX MACHINE`
+ - March 16, 2021: `Finally finished the overpass series with some help.
+Will need to go over the notes again`
+ - March 17, 2021: `Cleared the easy-medium pwn challs on picoctf.`
+ - March 18-23, 2021: `Procrastinated on my prelims exams and requirements.
+Joined and will be playing with ARESx on upcoming ctfs, but I'm still on trial period (if I'll be able to contribute, they'll let me stay)`
+ - March 24, 2021: `Analyzed the stdnoerr's exploit for the killshot challenge on securinets quals, learned new stuff about tcache_perthread_struct and ROP on heap chunks (also how to use the rop functionality on pwntools).`